 And from a different perspective, when compared to the glory of Heaven and the expanse of living eternally with our Creator… everything really is meaningless.
 Can we live as though both are true?
 Is this another beautiful contrast of God’s word?
 We’re to live in the truth that everything pales in comparison to the reality of Heaven, while simultaneously living moment-by-moment for His honor and glory, not squandering the precious time we have here…

 I hold dear to David’s prayer in the Psalms:

 So teach us to number our days, That we may present to You a heart of wisdom.

 – Psalm 90:12

-Yes, Lord.
-Teach us to number our days, so that we may live these precious days wisely.
+Yes, Lord, teach us to number our days, so that we may live these fleeting days wisely.
 Thank you for these ordinary days and mundane moments, and thank you for giving your all so that we could abundantly live in each one of them.

 Klover House Christmas:

 Last night, my husband and I made plans for the rest of this week.
 We don’t want to miss out on opportunities to fulfill our Christmas wishlist, as far as things we hope to do as a family before Christmas Day.
 You won’t find events or parties on this list.
 Instead, you’ll find items, such as:

 - Attend Church services